Cloud cuckoo land: Uses in politics

 Author Edward Crankshaw used the term when discussing the Deák-Andrássy Plan of 1867 in his 1963 book The Fall of the House of Habsburg (Chapter 13, "The Iron Ring of Fate").

 The phrase has been used by British and American politicians as well as writers.
 Margaret Thatcher used this phrase in the 1980s: "The ANC is a typical terrorist organisation...
 Anyone who thinks it is going to run the government in South Africa is living in cloud-cuckoo land."
-Bernard Ingham, Margaret Thatcher's spokesman, who, when asked if the ANC might overthrow the government of South Africa by force, replied: "It is cloud-cuckoo land for anyone to believe that could be done".
+Bernard Ingham, Thatcher's spokesman, who, when asked if the ANC might overthrow the government of South Africa by force, replied: "It is cloud-cuckoo land for anyone to believe that could be done".
 MP Ann Widdecombe used the phrase in a debate on drug prohibition with a representative of Transform Drug Policy Foundation: "it is cloud cuckoo land to suggest that [people who don't currently use heroin would not start using it if it became legal]".